 The main reason adults give for putting off visiting the dentist is fear.
 Approximately one in six patients are nervous about dental appointments and for some that fear is so intense that it is classed as dental phobia which can cause panic attacks and severe anxiety at even the thought of a trip to the surgery.
 Many of these anxieties date back to when a visit to the dentist was painful and the school dentist not a positive experience.
 With new approaches to dentistry and modern techniques and equipment it really is possible to make the visit extremely comfortable and positive.

 At Gwynne Dental we are experienced in successfully treating patients who suffer from dental phobia.
-Our highly experienced dentists will take the time to talk through your fears in a relaxed and comfortable environment and will explain any treatments and analgesia requirements.
+Our highly experienced dentists and our Clinical Hypnotherapist will take the time to talk through your fears in a relaxed and comfortable environment and will explain any treatments and analgesia requirements.
 Our building looks out onto a beautiful garden and many comments from patients include how non clinical it feels to be there.
 Music of your choice can be played.
 We enable the patient to be in control of the situation by making it clear how any procedure can be stopped by a signal from the patient instantly.
 All treatment decisions are ultimately made by you as the patient by having had all the options clearly explained to you enabling you to make the best choice.

 Needle phobics – topical anaesthetic is always used, our techniques are extremely gentle and syringes are always out of sight.
 We pride ourselves on giving painless injections.

 There are many techniques to making dental treatment a pleasant experience.
 For patients that are too phobic to consider treatment without more specialised help we would offer a number of options such as.

 For those who cannot cope with the thought of oral diazepam we can offer referral out of the practice for Relative analgesia, Intravenous sedation and General Anaesthesia.